danmalone326/dyndns/README.md

 #### Update Parameters

-hostname (required)
+The hostname parameter is required.
+Only one of the additional parameters may be used at the same time.
+An IP address update is the default if no additional parameter is included.

-: Comma separated list of hostnames to update (max 20) : Each hostname specified will be updated with the same information, and the return codes will be given one per line, in the same order as given.
+- **hostname** (required) - Comma separated list of hostnames to update (max 20)
+    - Each hostname specified will be updated with the same information, and the return codes will be given one per line, in the same order as given.

-myip
-: Comma separated list of IP addresses to set for the update (max 20) : Supports both IPv6 and IPv4 addresses.
+- **myip** - Comma separated list of IP addresses to set for the update (max 20)
+    - Supports both IPv6 and IPv4 addresses.
 If this parameter is not specified, the best IP address the server can determine will be used (some proxy configurations pass the IP in a header, and that is detected by the server).
 Any IP addresses passed to the system that are not properly formed will be ignored and the system’s best guess will be used.

-txt
-: TXT value to set for the update
+- **txt** - TXT value to set for the update
-: If this parameter is specified, a TXT record will be added/updated for the hostname
+    - If this parameter is specified, a TXT record will be added/updated for the hostname

-delete
-: A comma separated list of record types to delete
+- **delete** - A comma separated list of record types to delete
-: Will delete all the records of the specified type(s).
-The list can contain the following values:
+    - Will delete all the records of the specified type(s).
+The list can contain the following values: A, AAAA, TXT .
+ALL can also be used which will delete all allowed values.
-A,
-AAAA,
-TXT,
-ALL.
-If ALL is used, all allowed values will be deleted.

 #### Return Codes

-badauth
-: The username and password pair do not match a real user.
+- **badauth** - The username and password pair do not match an existing user.

-good &lt;value&gt;
-: The update was successful, and the hostname is now updated.
+- **good** &lt;value&gt; - The update was successful, and the hostname is now updated.

-nochg &lt;value&gt;
-: The update changed no settings, and is considered abusive.
+- **nochg** &lt;value&gt; - The update changed no settings, and is considered abusive.
 Additional nochg updates will cause the hostname to become blocked. [^1]

-notfqdn
-: The hostname specified is not a fully-qualified domain name (not in the form hostname.example.org or example.com).
+- **notfqdn** - The hostname specified is not a fully-qualified domain name (not in the form hostname.example.org or example.com).
 If no hostnames were specified, notfqdn will be returned once.

-nohost
-: The hostname specified is not found for this user.
+- **nohost** - The hostname specified is not found for this user.

-numhost
-: Too many hosts (more than 20) specified in an update.
+- **numhost** - Too many hosts (more than 20) specified in an update.

-numip
-: Too many IP addresses (more than 20) specified in an update.
+- **numip** - Too many IP addresses (more than 20) specified in an update.

-abuse [^1]
-: The hostname specified is blocked for update abuse.
+- **abuse** [^1] - The hostname specified is blocked for update abuse.

-badagent [^1]
-: The user agent was not sent or HTTP method is not permitted (we recommend use of GET request method).
+- **badagent** [^1] - The user agent was not sent or HTTP method is not permitted (we recommend use of GET request method).

-badparam
-: The parameter combinations are not valid for the given operation.
+- **badparam** - The parameter combinations are not valid for the given operation.

-badop
-: The request is not a valid operation.
+- **badop** - The request is not a valid operation.

-dnserr
-: DNS error was encountered.
+- **dnserr** - DNS error was encountered.

-911
-: There is a problem.
+- **911** - There is a problem.

-[^1]: Abuse monitoring is not implemented yet
+[^1]: Abuse monitoring is not implemented yet, so don't do it.

 ## Installation